niuers/python/functions.md

 * Python
   * Functions are first-class objects
+  * Modules in Python are also first-class objects, and the standard library provides several functions to handle them.
+    * globals(): Return a dictionary representing the current global symbol table.
+This is always the dictionary of the current module (inside a function or method, this is the module where it is defined, not the module from which it is called).
   * Integers, strings, and dictionaries are first-class objects in Python too

 * C++